splunk-soar-connectors/archer/README.md

 Type: **generic**
 Read only: **False**

 There are multiple ways of locating a ticket to update.
 You must either give the content ID for the record, which can be obtained from Archer, or by specifying both the name of the Tracking ID field (name_field) and the Tracking ID (name_value).
 If all three parameters are provided, the content ID will be used as an overriding parameter to fetch the ticket.
 Parameters application, name_field, name_value, field_id, and value are case-sensitive.
+Here, if both json string and field_id and value are specified, preference would be given to json_string parameter.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS